-No 2022 LTVR awards have been made, as we transition to awarding LTVR at the start of the 2023 year under the new framework.
-The introduction of Restricted Rights ensures that LTVR provides material weight to non-financial measures (as required under CPS 511), as well as supporting long-term alignment with shareholders.
-The purpose of the pre grant assessment is to determine whether any reduction should be made to the RR award value and is primarily based on outcomes in the prior financial year, vs the pre vest assessment which determines whether the RR amount awarded should vest in full and is based on outcomes over the four year performance period.
+The design of RR ensures that LTVR provides material weight to non-financial measures (as required under CPS 511), as well as supporting long-term alignment with shareholders.
+The purpose of the pre grant assessment is to determine whether any reduction should be made to the RR award value and is primarily based on outcomes in the prior financial year, while the pre vest assessment determines whether the RR amount awarded should vest in full and is based on outcomes over the four-year performance period.